Azure/generator-az-iot-gw-module/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-# Azure IoT Gateway Module Generator
+# Azure IoT Edge Module Generator
-`generator-az-iot-gw-module` creates a base template to start a new gateway module in Node.js.
+`generator-az-iot-gw-module` creates a base template to start a new edge module in Node.js.

 ## Prerequisites
 1. Install latest [Node LTS](https://nodejs.org).